-- read Part One and Annex B of Keeping Children Safe in Education, and the reviewed version of this guidance at least annually.
-Staff/volunteers who do not work directly with children are not required to read Part One and can be provided with Annex A (a condensed version of Part One) but to promote good practice we recommend that they do so. - Translated versions of Part One Keeping Children Safe in Education can be found at Keeping Children Safe in Education Part 1 Translations | LGFL for staff, volunteers, parents and carers whose first language may not be English, should they wish to use this - read Annex B of Keeping Children Safe in Education which outlines important additional information about specific forms of abuse and safeguarding issues to ensure we have a culture that recognises that children within the specific circumstances can be at greater risk of abuse, neglect and exploitation, and a working knowledge to identify indicators.
-As good practice, we ask staff who do not directly work with children to also read this chapter - sign confirmation that they have read the expected sections according to their role, have understood the content and their roles and responsibilities in our whole school approach to safeguarding - promote and raise awareness about the importance of online safety when communicating with parents and carers.
-This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - contribute to creating a culture for pupils who are lesbian, gay, bisexual, or gender questioning to speak out and share their concerns

-• contribute to creating a culture for any child defined as having a protected characteristic to speak out and share their concerns (see Section 5).
+• read Part One and Annex B of Keeping Children Safe in Education, and the reviewed version of this guidance at least annually.
+Staff/volunteers who do not work directly with

+Translated versions of Part One Keeping Children Safe in Education can be found at Keeping Children Safe in Education Part 1 Translations | LGFL for staff, volunteers, parents and carers whose first language may not be English, should they wish to use this

+- read Annex B of Keeping Children Safe in Education which outlines important additional information about specific forms of abuse and safeguarding issues to ensure we have a culture that recognises that children within the specific circumstances can be at greater risk of abuse, neglect and exploitation, and a working knowledge to identify indicators. - sign confirmation that they have read the expected sections according to their role, have understood the content and their roles and responsibilities in our whole school approach to safeguarding - promote and raise awareness about the importance of online safety when communicating with parents and carers.
+This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - contribute to creating a culture for pupils who are lesbian, gay, bisexual, or gender questioning to speak out and share their concerns - contribute to creating a culture for any child defined as having a protected characteristic to speak out and share their concerns (see Section 5).